Skip to main content

 Abstract

 Among mysticetes, humpback whales (Megaptera novaeangliae) make extensive use of bubbles (bursts, trails, curtains) for display by combative breeding males and to create barrier traps (nets, clouds) when hunting schooling prey.
 Here we describe another genre of air release, the bubble ring, a donut-shaped, poloidally spinning, air-infused, vortex (analogous to a “smoke ring”).
 Bubble rings are well described among aquaria housed dolphins, but scantily reported among the mysticetes.
 We reviewed bubble ring production in eleven individuals that were documented by naturalists, citizen scientists and researchers on both the feeding and breeding grounds across three oceans.
-Rings were discharged at a relatively shallow depth within the topmost atmosphere by stationary individuals.
-All rings propagated vertically with the largest estimated between two and three meters in diameter upon its arrival at the surface.
 In cases where observable, humpback bubble rings were produced from one nostril, indicating considerable blowhole dexterity.
-The context of ring production is bubble ringdescribed for each episode, including the orientation and distance to the closest object in the water (boat, swimmer or another whale).
-We consider a variety of possible functions from which foraging (n=2) and inquisitive/friendly behavior (n=10) appeared the most plausible.
+The context of bubble ring production is described for each episode, including the orientation and distance to the closest object in the water (boat, swimmer or another whale).
+We consider a variety of possible functions from which foraging (n=2), resting (n=1) and inquisitive/friendly behavior (n=9) appeared the most plausible.